PowerLedger/powr/VALIDATOR_SETUP.md

 sudo chmod +x ~/start-powr.sh
 ```

-You should change PATH_TO/solana-validator with the location of your solana binary e.g. `/home/validator-admin/.local/share/powr/bin/solana-validator`
+You should change <PATH_TO>/solana-validator with the location of your solana binary e.g. `/home/validator-admin/.local/share/powr/bin/solana-validator`
-You will also need to set your ledger folder to a directory with appropriate storage (recommended 4tb SSD or greater), and the accounts directory, ideally on a separate disk also (recommended 1tb SSD)
+You will also need to set your ledger folder to a directory with appropriate storage (recommended 4tb SSD or greater for a full history node), and the accounts directory, ideally on a separate disk also (recommended 1tb SSD)

 You must also change the path of the log file in the `--log` parameter on the last line.
 A suggested location could be inside the home directory, e.g. `/home/validator-admin/validator-log`

-### Full history node
+### Full history node (MAINNET)

 ```bash
 #!/usr/bin/env bash